czbiohub/blog/_blog/towards-a-phylogeny-of-cell-types.md

 ### How do we know we are right?

-1. Use a species-specific cell type or tissue and ensure its "age" corresponds to the correct "age" of the species? - Questions
+1. Use a species-specific cell type or tissue and ensure its "age" corresponds to the correct "age" of the species?
+Potentially use photoreceptor cells \cite{Anonymous:MclPNoLC}

 ### Questions we can ask using this method